erencansever/Whistles-or-Whispers/README.md

 **Usage in this project:**

-- Serves as the **primary match results dataset**
+- Serves as one of the two core datasets of this project
 - Provides **opening odds** needed to compute initial implied probabilities
-- Used to build the foundation of the merged dataset (team names, leagues, dates)
+- Used to build the foundation of the merged dataset (team names, leagues, dates, openning odds, closing odds)

-This dataset is clean, standardized, and covers major European leagues.
+This dataset is not clean, not standardized, and covers major European leagues